American Robin, Turdus migratorius

 The American Robin is a highly migratory bird.
 They move in flocks of thousands of birds to lower elevations and latitudes during winter months.
 They can be found within suburban parks and gardens, benefiting from urbanization and agricultural development.
 Their diets are highly variable and follow annual cycles of food availability.
 They consume invertebrates in the spring and summer and fruits in the autumn and winter.
 They are easily recognized for their loud musical voice.
 The American Robin is poorly studied, and their biology and behavioral patterns are poorly documented.

 The American Robin is an overwintering visitor to Mexico and can be found throughout northern Mexico to Baja California, southern Sonora, southern Zacatecas, San Luis Potosí, Veracruz, and occasionally in southeastern Veracruz and the northern Yucatán Peninsula.
-The propinguus subspecies is commonly found in Baja California to Zacatecas, Guanajuato, and southwestern Nuevo León.
-Year-round populations of the phillipsi subspecies can be found in the Mexican Plateau in the states of Jalisco, Guanajuato, and southern Hidalgo south to southern Oaxaca.
+The subspecies is found as a vagrant in Isla Holbox, Yucatán; the confinis subspecies is found in the dry moutainous areas of the Sierra Victoria and other mountains in the Cape region of Baja California Sur; the phillipsi subspecies is found in the highlands of Jalisco, Guanajuato, and southern Hidalgo south to southern Oaxaca; and the

 Common Misidentifications